-Mike Pence ‘Welcomes’ GOP Effort To Overturn Election Results
+Mike Pence 'Welcomes' GOP Effort To Overturn Election Results

 Senators-elect Cynthia Lummis of Wyoming, Bill Hagerty of Tennessee, Roger Marshall of Kansas and Tommy Tuberville of Alabama will also participate in the effort.

-The objection is all but certain to fail, given that a majority in both chambers would have to support the initiative in order for it to hold.
+The objection is said to be all but certain to fail, given that a majority in both chambers would have to support the initiative in order for it to hold.
 Democrats control the House and several GOP senators have expressed opposition to the idea.

 Notably, Sen. Pat Toomey of Pennsylvania said that Hawley, Cruz and others "justify their intent by observing that there have been many allegations of fraud," but noted that the Trump campaign has lost dozens of lawsuits in courts across the nation.